Tabletop RPG advice for little dragons

 Intelligence

 Intelligence is the classic “book smarts.”
-Anyone can be educated, but an intelligent character will remember things years or decades later and be able to logically put things together much more efficiently than other characters.
-It’s a required stat for scholars, but tacticians and military commanders, as well as investigator types, also have high Intelligence.
+Anyone can be educated, but an intelligent character will remember things years or decades later and logically put things together much more efficiently than other characters.
+It’s a required stat for scholars, but tacticians, military commanders, and investigators also have high Intelligence.

-Intelligence skills include Arcana, History, Investigation, Nature, and Religion.
-Most of these are general knowledge skills and good rolls will allow you to ask the DM what your character knows about certain things in the world—for instance, hearing a nobleman’s name might mean little to most characters, but a good History roll would tell you that this nobleman has been publicly challenging the king and buffing up his military force lately.
-Investigation is the odd one of the bunch and is mostly used for looking for clues and searching for things.
+Intelligence skills include general knowledge topics like Arcana, History, Investigation, Nature, and Religion.
+Good rolls will allow you to ask the DM what your character knows about certain things in the world—for instance, hearing a nobleman’s name might mean little to most characters, but a good History roll would tell you that this nobleman has been publicly challenging the king and buffing up his military force lately.
+Investigation is the odd one of the bunch and involves looking for clues and searching for things.

 A high-Intelligence character is accustomed to focusing on studies and investigations without getting distracted.
 They’re the kind of people you might have to pull away from books when a high-stakes question needs an answer.
 They like to plan and usually have a backup plan in case things fail.
 They’re also typically well-read and can easily relate one subject to another they’ve read about.
 Intelligent characters also hate being understimulated and will seek out interesting or challenging things to learn—although they may get frustrated with research tasks if they consider the subject matter dull or banal.